John Gielgud on stage and screen

-Sir John Gielgud (/ˈɡiːlɡʊd/; 1904–2000) was an English actor and theatre director.
+Sir John Gielgud (/ˈɡiːlɡʊd/ GHEEL-guud; 1904–2000) was an English actor and theatre director.
 He appeared on stage, television and radio and in film in a career that spanned eight decades.
 Film historian Brian McFarlane, writing for the British Film Institute, wrote of Gielgud that "in terms of the performing arts, it is no exaggeration to say that he towered over the century".

 Gielgud, a member of the theatrical dynasty the Terry family, began working on stage in 1921 before attending the Royal Academy of Dramatic Art.
 After completing his studies he worked in repertory theatre and in the West End before establishing himself at the Old Vic in the 1930s.
 He continued working on the stage until 1990 both as a director and actor.
 Although he made some films early in his career, he did not start working regularly in the medium until he was in his sixties; in the course of just over thirty years between 1964 and 1998 he appeared in over sixty films.
 He was active on television and radio, appearing in numerous plays and interviews, and was also in demand as a narrator.

 Gielgud is one of the few people who have received all four major annual American entertainment awards, these being an Oscar (for Arthur, 1981); an Emmy, (for Summer's Lease, 1991); a Grammy (for Ages of Man, 1979); and Tony Awards (for The Importance of Being Earnest, 1948; Ages of Man, 1959; Big Fish, Little Fish, 1961).
 He also won BAFTA Awards, (for Julius Caesar, 1953; Murder on the Orient Express, 1975) and Golden Globe Awards, (for Arthur and War and Remembrance, 1988).
 He was awarded with a BAFTA Fellowship in 1992 and a Laurence Olivier Special Award in 1985.
 Gielgud died on 21 May 2000, at the age of 96.